 In REDMOND ...

 The Lay of the Land ...
 DOWNTOWN REDMOND you'll find a town that has some heritage ... and you can see from the 'For Lease' signs or otherwise somewhat recently closed business that things haven't been easy here.
 (It reminds me of my hometown, Northampton, Massachusetts when I first got there in the 1970's, only, now, as we near the 2020's in Redmond, the small businesses here are coming and are apparently getting a foothold.
 The revitalizing downtown is not yet bustling, but it is becoming a viable detour.
 Stop there.
 Explore the shops.
 Help the resurgence.) ...
 COMING INTO REDMOND FROM THE NORTH - OR OUT OF REDMOND FROM THE SOUTH ON 97: Keep you eyes open there is some viability along that stretch.
-Beyond downtown, Redmond is pretty much an intersection (west and south, to Sisters and Bend; north to out-of central Oregon).
+Beyond downtown, Redmond is pretty much nothing more than an intersection (west and south, to Sisters and Bend; north to out-of central Oregon).

 - La Posada ...
 A converted Taco Time restaurant.
 Nothing special, but always consistent.
-WEB TRIP ADVISOR [RV: OK] - One Street Down ...
+WEB TRIP ADVISOR [RV: OK-ish] - One Street Down ...
 Really good breakfast.
 MENU TRIP ADVISOR REVIEWS [12/14/18 ...
 WENT THERE TODAY AND HAD THEIR DAILY BENEDICT SPECIAL, IT WAS A NICE COMBO OF VEGGIES AND SOME SPICED PORK ...
 VERY GOOD!]
 [RV: OK]

 - Green Plow Coffee ...
 DOWNTOWN ...
 The 'quintessential' downtown, one-of-a-kind neighborhood coffee shop.
 They sell the high quality, excellent Sisters Coffee without the Sisters Coffee shop (in Sisters) high prices.
 FB - Diego's Mexican ...
 Good but it seems to get more expensive every time I go ... (which I am doing less these days, because it is getting more expensive ;-) - Brickhouse ...
 DOWNTOWN ...
 (Steak place) ...
 White tablecloth.
 I've read good things.
 (I think, dinner only.) - Hola ... (see Bend) [RV: ON SIDE STREET] - Jody's ...
 Strictly a drive-in.
 Reliably good burgers with nice fresh toppings.
 I've heard the fish & chips are (is?) good.
 Not always reliably fast service, but worth the wait.
 [RV: OK] - Bogey's Burgers ...
 Slogan: "The Best Burgers in the World" ...
 Good, certainly the best in their 2 or 3 block area.
 Worthwhile.
 [RV: OK] - Redmond Smoke House ... a worthwhile jerky stop.
 [RV: FRIENDLY]